jxmot/website_template-no_bootstrap/README.md

 There are several *essential* files:

 * `index.html`
-* `reseter.css` - resets the browsers' CSS and creates a consistent result across multiple browsers and platforms
+* `reseter.css` - resets the browsers' CSS and creates a consistent result across multiple browsers and platforms, this was obtained from [github.com/resetercss/reseter.css](<https://github.com/resetercss/reseter.css>)
 * `nobs.css` - overall page styling
 * `nobs.js` - all of the menu handling, initiating logo or no-logo, and page scrolling
 * `logo.js` - for managing the visibility of the "logo" component of the navigation bar